-Enrollment in this course requires an IEP, TEAM recommendation, and parental consent.
+9124: Sophomore English Enrollment in this course requires an IEP, TEAM recommendation, and parental consent.

-1031-1035: Honors & College Preparatory Junior English: The American Story
+1031-1035: Honors & College Preparatory Junior English: The American Story the five major standards of the Framework.

-Aligned with the Massachusetts English Language Arts and Literacy Framework, this course examines American Literature from multiple perspectives in the context of the skills required in the five major standards of the Framework.
 Students will analyze text through historical and critical viewpoints with focus on stylistic, social, and economic context.
 Writing emphasis includes independent development of an original thesis/claim with analysis/critical thinking at the highest levels within the cognitive domain of Bloom's Taxonomy for argument, expository, analytical and research tasks.